mezidia/mezidia-inspector/README.md

 # mezidia-inspector

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A GitHub app to manage your repository
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A GitHub App built with Probot that A GitHub app to manage your repository

 ## Setup